zk4/vimrc/readme.md

 There are other methods to solove this issue.
 But I find this is the easiest way.
 Plus emacs type movement is the default option in Mac editor, why not in vim ~

+## locate file
+*find file*
+It is async fuzzy search!
+With the power of leaderF, <ctrp+p> is the default key to fuzzy file search in current workspace. you can change your workspace by typing :cd <where you want to locate>
+More detail you can check :help leaderF

+*switch to buffer/file*
+<cmd+e>  is bound to switch between two buffers.  this key binding is similar to intelliJ.
+And I am used to it.

+*find the mostly used file*
+<leader>m

+## locate word or selection

 # Customize
 1. kitty config is located in ~/.config/kitty/kitty.conf,check https://github.com/kovidgoyal/kitty for more information.The kitty.conf file comment is informative enough to config.